-You must perform the following, before installing Secure Path on a SAN boot device:
+You must perform the following tasks before installing Secure Path on a SAN boot device:

-- Ensure that there are at least two paths to the active controller of the EVA disk array. - Ensure that the connectivity to the standby controller for the EVA Boot LUN is disabled. - Install Hardware Enablement Bundle Mar 2003 (or a later version) before installing Secure Path for 11i v1.0.
+- Ensure that there are at least two paths to the active controller of the EVA disk array. - Ensure that the connectivity to the standby controller for the EVA boot LUN is disabled. - Install Hardware Enablement Bundle March 2003 (or later) before installing Secure Path for 11i v1.0.